-No, at least not to the discriminating eye.
+No, at least not to the discriminating eye, as shown in the above image (click on image to enlarge).
 That does not mean Lean is bad or that one cannot achieve some great things with Lean.
 But it is important to understand that Lean and TPS are not the same, and therefore the results that are possible can be different in several important ways.
 The above image shows key differences between TPS and Lean and how Lean has changed over the years.
 These changes have contributed to the confusion over what Lean is.
 While TPS is never static and continues to evolve, its fundamentals have remained the same.

 Professor Yasuhiro Monden studied Toyota’s production system in the early 1980s.
 As part of his research he had direct contact with Taiichi Ohno and his disciples, and communicated with them in Japanese.
 In his book, Toyota Production System: Practical Approach to Production Management (first edition, 1983, page 2), Monden characterizes TPS this way: